Indiana Area School District

 Indiana Area School District is a public school district in Indiana County, Pennsylvania.
 It is composed of White Township and Armstrong Township, along with Indiana and Shelocta boroughs.

 Elementary schools

-The Indiana Area School District has four elementary schools.
-Two of these serve for grades K-3, and two serving for grades 4–5, and each serving a different part of the district.
-Ben Franklin Elementary School (K-3) and Dwight D. Eisenhower Elementary School (4-5) serve Shelocta, Armstrong Township, west-central White Township, mostly the northwest corner of White Township, but also a small strip of western and southwestern White Township and the western third of Indiana Borough.
-East Pike Elementary School (K-3) and Horace Mann Elementary School (4-5) serve the eastern third of White Township, the northeastern corner of Indiana Borough, southern Indiana Borough and south-central and most of southwestern White Township.
+The Indiana Area School District has three elementary schools.
+Two of these serve for grades K-3, and one serving for grades 4–5, and each serving a different part of the district.
+Ben Franklin Elementary School (K-3) serve Shelocta, Armstrong Township, west-central White Township, mostly the northwest corner of White Township, but also a small strip of western and southwestern White Township and the western third of Indiana Borough.
+East Pike Elementary School (K-3) serve the eastern third of White Township, the northeastern corner of Indiana Borough, southern Indiana Borough and south-central and most of southwestern White Township.
+While Dwight D. Eisenhower Elementary School (4-5) serves all of White Township, Indiana Borough, and Shelocta.

 Secondary schools

 Indiana Area School District has two secondary schools.
 Indiana Area Junior High School (IJHS) contains grades 6-8, and Indiana Area Senior High School (IHS) contains grades 9-12.